xan105/node-error/README.md

 Return value:

-  Returns the result and the error together as `[result: unknown, error: Error | undefined]`.
+  Returns the result and the error together as an array as `[result, error]`.<br />
+  If there is an error result will be undefined.<br />
+  Otherwise error will be undefined.

 Example